MinaProtocol/mina/rfcs/0028-time-locked-accounts.md

 ## Rationale and alternatives

 Instead of using a global slot time, we could use block height.

-`Time_vested` is a generalization of `Time_locked`, so we could dispense with the latter.
+The global slot time is available via the protocol state, which will be made available to transactions.

 ## Prior art